Trevor Dunn: Career

-After four years of studying the clarinet, Dunn began playing electric bass at the age of 13.
-His earliest musical influences included the Beach Boys, Blondie, Cheap Trick, and Kiss.
+After four years of studying the clarinet, Dunn began playing electric bass at the age of thirteen.
+His earliest musical influences included the Beach Boys, Blondie, Cheap Trick and Kiss.
+He later studied classical double bass at Humboldt State University.

 In 1998, Dunn formed his Trio-Convulsant.
-Their first release, Debutantes & Centipedes, features Dunn on bass, Adam Levy on guitar, and Kenny Wollesen on drums.
-The album Sister Phantom Owl Fish on Ipecac (2004) includes Ches Smith on percussion and Mary Halvorson on guitar.
+Their first release, Debutantes & Centipedes, features Dunn on bass, Adam Levy on guitar and Kenny Wollesen on drums.
+The album Sister Phantom Owl Fish on Ipecac (2004) included a new lineup, with Dunn joined by Ches Smith on percussion and Mary Halvorson on guitar.
+Séances (2022), a concept album inspired by the Convulsionnaires of Saint-Médard and credited to "Trevor Dunn's Trio-Convulsant avec Folie à Quatre", features Halvorson and Smith alongside violinist/violist Carla Kihlstedt, flautist Anna Webber, clarinetist Oscar Noriega, and cellist Mariel Roberts.

 Dunn has participated in dozens of other recordings, both as a main collaborator and a guest musician.
 He is part of Mike Pride's MPThree, David Krakauer's Klezmer Madness, and the Nels Cline Singers.
-He has contributed to or played with: Afro-Mystic, Ben Goldberg, Brian "Head" Welch, Graham Connah's Sour Note Seven, Jess Jones Quartet, Junk Genius, Laplante/Dunn/Smith, John Zorn's Electric Masada, Matisyahu, Rova Saxophone Quartet, Sean Lennon, Suit of Lights, Rob Price Quartet, Tin Hat Trio, and Tipsy.
+He has also played with Afro-Mystic, Ben Goldberg, Brian "Head" Welch, Graham Connah's Sour Note Seven, Jess Jones Quartet, Junk Genius, Laplante/Dunn/Smith, John Zorn's Electric Masada, Matisyahu, Rova Saxophone Quartet, Sean Lennon, Suit of Lights, Rob Price Quartet, Tin Hat Trio and Tipsy.